reactjs/react-router-redux/README.md

 Call this to create a middleware that can be applied with Redux's `applyMiddleware` to allow actions to call history methods.
 The middleware will look for route actions created by `push`, `replace`, etc. and applies them to the history.

-#### `ReduxMiddleware.syncHistoryToStore(store: ReduxStore, selectRouterState?: function)`
+#### `ReduxMiddleware.listenForReplays(store: ReduxStore, selectRouterState?: function)`

-Call this on the middleware returned from `syncHistory` to start the syncing process between the history and store instance.
+By default, the syncing logic will not respond to replaying of actions, which means it won't work with projects like redux-devtools.
+Call this function on the middleware object returned from `syncHistory` and give it the store to listen to, and it will properly work with action replays.
+Obviously, you would do that after you have created the store and everything else has been set up.

 Supply an optional function `selectRouterState` to customize where to find the router state on your app state.
 It defaults to `state => state.routing`, so you would install the reducer under the name "routing".
 Feel free to change this to whatever you like.